kryray05/LovelyEasyPlace/README.md

 Settings are stored in `config/lovelyeasyplace.properties`.
 The block selector manages the `placeOn...` values.
 Advanced settings can still be edited directly in this file.

+Multiplayer join warnings are always enabled.
+LovelyEasyPlace is also permanently disabled on Hypixel, MCC Island, CubeCraft, Wynncraft, and ManaCube; these built-in safety entries cannot be removed through the configuration file. `disabledServers` can still be used to add more servers.

 ```properties
 enabled=true
 placeOnChests=true